-• ZENworks services: The ZENworks software that provides software management, policy enforcement, inventory collection, imaging, and so forth.
-The main services are ZENworks Server Service, ZENworks Loader, ZENworks Imaging Service, and ZENworks Management Service.

-- Content repository: Contains the software, policies, and configuration metadata (stored in the database).
+- ZENworks services: The ZENworks software that provides software management, policy enforcement, imaging, inventory collection, asset management, and so forth.
+The main services are ZENworks Server Service, ZENworks Loader, ZENworks Imaging Service, and ZENworks Management Service. - Content repository: Contains the software, policies, and configuration metadata (stored in the database).
 The policies and software are available for delivery to managed devices within the system.
 The content is compressed and encrypted.
 By default, content is automatically replicated among all Primary Servers in the Management Zone, based on a schedule that you control.
-However, you can configure this to exclude certain servers. - ZENworks Configuration Management database: Contains information about the software bundles for delivery, the hardware and software inventory lists collected from devices, information about the ZENworks Control Center objects (devices, users, bundles, policies, and so on), centralized system messages, license tracking, usage data and other transactional data, and the actions scheduled to take place within the system.
+However, you can configure this to exclude certain servers.Contains the update packages used to update the ZENworks system files and the Product Recognition Updates used for product recognition during inventorying of software and hardware.
+The content repository has limited use with ZENworks Asset Management; however, it is used more extensively with ZENworks Configuration Management (another Novell ZENworks product) to store software files waiting to be distributed to devices. - ZENworks database: Contains information about the software bundles for delivery, the hardware and software inventory lists collected from devices, information about the ZENworks Control Center objects (devices, users, bundles, policies, and so on), centralized system messages, license tracking and usage data, and other transactional data, and the actions scheduled to take place within the system.

-You can install the embedded Sybase SQL Anywhere database that is included with Configuration Management, or you can use an external Sybase SQL database, Oracle 10g Standard, or a Microsoft SQL database.
+You can install the embedded Sybase SQL Anywhere database that is included with ZENworks Configuration Management, or you can use an external Sybase SQL database, Oracle 10g Standard, or a Microsoft SQL database.
 For detailed information about the supported database versions, see "Database Requirements" in the ZENworks 10 Configuration Management Installation Guide.

-If you use the embedded database, it must reside on one Primary Server per Management Zone.
-Optionally, you can install an external database on a server that is not a Primary Server.
+If you use the embedded database, it must reside on one, and only one, Primary Server per Management Zone.
+If you use an external database, you can install the database on a server that is not a Primary Server.
 By default, all Primary Servers require access to the ZENworks database, wherever it resides, to write their data.